fbeltrao/dotnet-observability-sample/scenario3.md

 }
 ```

-To run the sample start the projects Sample.TimeApi, Sample.MainApi and Sample.RabbitMQProcessor.
+To run you can either:

+- debug from Visual Studio (start project -> docker-compose)
+- start from the terminal, using docker-compose (docker-compose up --build).

 To generate load use the following scripts:

 Enqueuing from "WebSiteA" every 2 seconds